-Infrastructure - The Infrastructure segment has progressively commissioned new storage capacity and related infrastructure, most notably in Q1 2018, when a total of 800,000 barrels of additional capacity and related take-or-pay and stable fee-based cash flows were added.
+Infrastructure - The Infrastructure segment has progressively commissioned new storage capacity and related infrastructure, with total 800,000 barrels of additional capacity and related take-or-pay and stable fee-based cash flows added in 2018.
 This increase in capacity was primarily driven by the sustained demand for crude terminalling and storage services combined with the effective operation, including cost management, of its current Hardisty and Edmonton Terminals and has provided for the gradual increase in segment profits.

 Logistics - The Logistics segment provides transportation and related services which includes providing hauling services for crude, condensate, sulfur, waste water and drilling fluids for many of North America's leading oil and gas producers.
 Accordingly, the segment's results have been impacted by the increase in crude oil prices and other related commodity prices which has elevated production and exploration activities thus raising available demand from these producers.
 Additionally, decline in volumes due to loss of a major customer coupled with continued competition and availability of drivers within the Company's service areas specific to the segment's U.S. operating areas has impacted the ability of the Company to deliver consistent results in this segment.
-However, the more recent gradual increase in the price of crude oil which has translated into slowly increasing activity and production coupled with the availability of other commodity hauling, such as sulphur.

-Wholesale - The Wholesale segment earns margins by capturing quality, locational or time-based arbitrage opportunities related to the purchasing, selling, storing and optimization of hydrocarbon products, including crude oil and refined products.
+Wholesale - The Wholesale segment earns margins by capturing; quality, locational or time-based arbitrage opportunities related to the purchasing; selling, storing, and optimization of hydrocarbon products, including crude oil and refined products.
 Accordingly, this segment has experienced commodity price fluctuations including in the pricing differentials between different geographic markets and product grades, most notably related to crude oil and other NGL.
 These risks have been managed by purchasing and selling products through physical and financial contracts that include energy-related derivatives which have both supported and reduced segment profits from quarter to quarter in the form of realized or unrealized gains and losses.
-The Q1 2018 results also include the impacts of lower rail car lease expenses as a result of the adoption of IFRS 16.
+The three and six month 2018 results also include the impacts of lower rail car lease expenses as a result of the adoption of IFRS 16.